-It is important for employers to communicate to employees that the purpose of a monitoring program is protective.
+It is important for employers to communicate to workers that the purpose of a monitoring program is protective.
 It is in both parties' interests that exposure of workers to 1080 is absolutely minimised, and a monitoring program based on routine urine sampling is the easiest way to measure this.
-Employees should be provided with adequate information and the opportunity to ask questions about why and how monitoring will be carried out.
+Workers should be provided with adequate information and the opportunity to ask questions about why and how monitoring will be carried out (refer s60 of the Health and Safety at Work Act 2015).

-There is obviously a voluntary element to employees providing urine samples that meet the requirements of a suitable monitoring program.
-Nevertheless, the onus is on the employer to encourage employee participation in (and understanding the reasons for) routine monitoring.
-This may be achieved by making participation in monitoring programs a condition for new employees, as part of the organisation's wider health and safety program.
-Existing employees should be asked to provide written agreement to their participation - an example consent form is shown in Appendix 1.
+There is obviously a voluntary element to workers providing urine samples that meet the requirements of a suitable monitoring program.
+Nevertheless, the onus is on the employer to encourage worker participation in (and understanding the reasons for) routine monitoring.
+This may be achieved by making participation in monitoring programs a condition for new workers, as part of the organisation's wider health and safety policy.
+Existing workers should be asked to provide written agreement to their participation - an example consent form is shown in Appendix 1.